Improved Universal Graphs for Trees: Proof of Theorem

-\paragraph{Proof of Lemma \ref{lem: main-treewidth}} The proof relies on the two corollaries above and is similar to tree case with adjustments to handle the blown-up structure.
-We proceed by induction over $|A|$.
-The base cases for $h<2$ follow directly, since $A$ is complete.
-Let $h\geq 2$ which implies that we are in the setting of Figure~\ref{fig:admissible-treewidth}.
-Let $G$ be a graph with $\text{tw}(G) \leq w$ and $|G|\leq |A|-w-1$, let $V\subset A$ be the first $|G|$ vertices in the eating order and assume that the statement holds for all admissible graphs $A'$ and graphs $G'$ with $\text{tw}(G')\leq w, |G'|\leq |A'|-w-1$ and $|A'|<|A|$.
-Assume that $A$ has shape as in Figure \ref{fig:fig-a-treewidth}, so $A$ consists of the root vertices $R_A$ and an admissible subgraph $A'$.
+The proof relies on the splitting lemmas from the previous section and is similar to the tree case with adjustments to handle the blown-up structure.
+We proceed by induction on $|A|\in \mathbb{N}$.
+For $h<2$, every admissible graph is complete.
+Thus, let $h\geq 2$ and assume that the statement holds for all admissible graphs $A'$ with $|A'|<|A|$ and graphs $G'$ with $\text{tw}(G')\leq w, |G'|\leq |A'|-w-1$.
+Let $G$ be a graph with $\text{tw}(G) \leq w$ and $|G|\leq |A|-w-1$, and let $V\subset A$ be the first $|G|$ vertices in the eating order of $A$.
+We distinguish three cases according to the structure of $A$ given by Figure~\ref{fig:admissible-treewidth}.

+Assume that $A$ has shape as in Figure \ref{fig:admissible-a-treewidth}, consisting of the root vertices $R_A$ and an admissible subgraph $A'$.
 For $|G|\leq |A'|-w-1$, we apply the induction hypothesis to $G$ and $A'$, which proves the claim.
 Otherwise, we choose an arbitrary vertex set $S\subset G$ with $|S|=|A'|-w-1$.
-Notice that $|G|\leq |A|-w-1$ implies $|S|\leq w+1$.
-Next, we apply the induction hypothesis to embed $G\setminus S$ into $A'$ leaving only the root vertices $R_{A'}$ of $A'$.
+Note that $|G|\leq |A|-w-1$ implies $|S|\leq w+1$.
+Thus, we apply the induction hypothesis to embed $G\setminus S$ into $A'$ leaving only the root vertices $R_{A'}$ of $A'$.
 Then, we place $S$ at the first $|S|$ vertices in $R_{A'}$.
-This process embeds $G$ at the first $|G|$ vertices in the eating order as illustrated in Figure~\ref{fig:IH-treewidth}.
-Since the vertices $R_{A'}$ form a clique and are connected to all other vertices, this yields a proper embedding.
+This process embeds $G$ exactly at $V$ as illustrated in Figure~\ref{fig:IH-treewidth}.
+Since the vertices $R_{A'}$ are connected to each other by \ref{en: type 0 edges-treewidth} edges and to every other vertex in $A'$ via \ref{en: type 1 edges-treewidth} edges, this yields a proper embedding.

+Next, assume that $A$ has shape as in Figure \ref{fig:admissible-b-treewidth}, consisting of the root vertices $R_A$, one subgraph $T^w_{h-1}$ and another admissible subgraph $A'$, where $A'$ is first in the eating order.
+If $A'$ only consists of root vertices, i.e.~$|A'| \leq w+1$, we place $|A'|$ arbitrary vertices $S\subset G$ at $A'$ and embed $G\setminus S$ into $A\setminus A'$ using the induction hypothesis.
+This yields a proper embedding, since the vertices in $A'$ are connected to each other by \ref{en: type 0 edges-treewidth} edges and all other vertices in $T^w_{h-1}$ via \ref{en: type 1 edges-treewidth} edges.